-I am a Washington, D.C.-based composer and producer making music that does not adhere to conventional genres.
-My music opens private spaces of possibility in a mostly public and defined world.
+I am a Denver-based composer and producer making music that does not adhere to conventional genres.
+My music opens private spaces of possibility in a largely public and defined world.

 Artwork & photos on home page by Shu Ohno